For Immediate Release

 “We are excited to be a part of this incredible exhibit,” says Cuellar.
 “And to be able to share our creation with not only the guests of the Liberty Science Center but ultimately the world.”

 The interactive Rubik’s Cube Exhibition will explore the interplay of design, engineering, mathematics, and creativity.
 In addition to DCI’s spectacular creation, the exhibition will include elaborate Cube artwork; Cube-solving robots; virtual reality simulations of Cubes that aren’t really there; a glowing 35-foot-tall Rubik’s Cube that can be manipulated by anyone with an Internet connection; and a tiny nanoscale Cube.

-“Rubik’s Cube has stood the test of time,” says LSC CEO Paul Hoffman, “and yet remains on the leading edge of innovation.
-Not a week goes by without somebody—an architect in Turkey, a musician in China, a mathematician in Moscow, or a roboticist in Japan—using the Cube in an ingenious new way.”
+“Rubik’s Cube has stood the test of time,” says LSC CEO Paul Hoffman, “And yet it remains on the leading edge of innovation.
+Not a week goes by without somebody, an architect in Turkey, a musician in China, a mathematician in Moscow, or a roboticist in Japan, using the Cube in an ingenious new way.”